serpapi/awesome-seo-tools/README.md

 - [MST SERP Counter](https://chrome.google.com/webstore/detail/mst-serp-counter-seo-free/dgpekiojagcbjhgfpmmngnkchekcfifn) - SERP Counter gives accurate search result of searched keyword.We Can see position of result or rank.

-- [Text Optimizer] (https://chrome.google.com/webstore/detail/textoptimizer/fdbbkmpdjmpnebmdgbhcodhlafiicnkd) - It analyzes search results for relevant terms and extracts “intent tables” to suggest other words that you can use in your copy “to better match search engines’ expectations.”
+- [TextOptimizer] (https://chrome.google.com/webstore/detail/textoptimizer/fdbbkmpdjmpnebmdgbhcodhlafiicnkd) - It analyzes search results for relevant terms and extracts “intent tables” to suggest other words that you can use in your copy “to better match search engines’ expectations.”

 ## Miscellaneous Tools